LumaPictures/usd-uri-resolver/uberResolver/README.md

 #### Password obfuscation

 To avoid storing passwords directly in pipeline files (typically python), the resolver provides a small application that obfuscates passwords.
-The usage is simple, just call uber_resolver_obfuscate_pass <password> and use the returned value when setting up environment variables.
+The usage is simple, just call uri_resolver_obfuscate_pass <password> and use the returned value when setting up environment variables.
 The goal of this is not to provide absolute safety, but to hide passwords from the non-coder eyes.